zaina-601/Real-Time-Chatting-App/README.md

 Follow these instructions to get the project running on your local machine for development and demonstration.

-Prerequisites:
+Prerequisites

 You will need the following tools installed on your computer:

-1-Node.js (v16 or later recommended)
+Node.js (v16 or later recommended) and npm

-npm (comes with Node.js)

-2-Git
+Git

 A free MongoDB Atlas account for the database.